awsdocs/amazon-comprehend-developer-guide/doc_source/API_BatchDetectEntities.md

 HTTP Status Code: 400

  ** UnsupportedLanguageException **
 Amazon Comprehend can't process the language of the input text\.
 For custom entity recognition APIs, only English, Spanish, French, Italian, German, or Portuguese are accepted\.
-For a list of supported languages, see [Languages Supported in Amazon Comprehend](supported-languages.md)\.
+For a list of supported languages, see [Languages supported in Amazon Comprehend](supported-languages.md)\.
 HTTP Status Code: 400

 ## See Also<a name="API_BatchDetectEntities_SeeAlso"></a>